hhaji/Deep-Learning/Graph-Neural-Networks/README.md

 ## <a name="DMTP"></a>Datasets of Molecules and Their Properties

-- Blog: [PubChem Dataset](https://pubchem.ncbi.nlm.nih.gov/classification/#hid=1) PubChem data is an open chemistry database at the National Institutes of Health (NIH).
+- Blog: [PubChem Dataset](https://pubchemdocs.ncbi.nlm.nih.gov/downloads) is an open chemistry database at the National Institutes of Health (NIH).
 “Open” means that you can put your scientific data in PubChem and that others may use it.
+    - Blog: (https://pubchem.ncbi.nlm.nih.gov/classification/#hid=1) Browse PubChem data using a classification of interest, or search for PubChem records annotated with the desired classification/term
 - Blog: [MoleculeNet](http://moleculenet.ai/) is a benchmark specially designed for testing machine learning methods of molecular properties.
 As we aim to facilitate the development of molecular machine learning method, this work curates a number of dataset collections, creates a suite of software that implements many known featurizations and previously proposed algorithms.
 All methods and datasets are integrated as parts of the open source **DeepChem** package(MIT license).
 - Blog: [ChEMBL](https://www.ebi.ac.uk/chembl/) is a manually curated database of bioactive molecules with drug-like properties.
 It brings together chemical, bioactivity and genomic data to aid the translation of genomic information into effective new drugs.
 - Blog: [Open Data Repositories by the Blue Obelisk](https://blueobelisk.github.io/opendata.html) Open Data allows access to large data bases.
 A good example in chemoinformatics is the NMRShiftDB: the spectra and structures in this database can be downloaded for free, and you have the right to redistribute them.